Is Feedback Destroying Your Work?

 As good as it feels to receive praise (and sometimes even helpful advice) about our scripts, we have to be extremely careful about who we take feedback from.
 Very few people actually know how to write a script that works.
 And though I like to tease my mom, the truth is that much worse notes have been given by countless screenwriting teachers, development executives, and well-meaning professional writers.
 Whether it comes from a big time producer or a loving family member, it’s fairly easy for writers to recognize an obviously bad note.
 It’s the helpful ones that are truly dangerous.

 As Writers, We Desperately Need Feedback On Our Work.

 But when writers try to solve each other’s scripts, they usually end up doing more harm than good.
-Over the next week, I’ll be adding a series of posts about how to give feedback, not only for other writers, but also for yourself.
-Make sure to come back and check them out.
+I’ve added a series of posts about how to give feedback, not only for other writers, but also for yourself.
+Make sure to check them out.